Finder’s Keeper – Part Fifteen

 “Take it from me.
 When they get older, just keep the twins away from summer camps.
 And guitars.
 And Lindsay Lohan movies.”

 “You know.
 Let’s get together, yeah, yeah, yeah.”
 Ariana looked at me like I’d sprouted another head.
 Ah well.
+You tee the ball up and kick it long.
 Sometimes these things sail wide right.
-You still tee the ball up and kick it long.
-I decided to try a different tack as I eased into another lane of traffic.
+I decided to try a different tack as I eased into another lane.
 “Look, I understand.
 This was not the day any of you had planned at all.
-Lady Argana has some fun with the fans, you two get some time with the fam, there’s a catchup with your sister—”
+Lady Argana has some fun with the fans, you two get some time with the fam, there’s catchup with your sister—”

 Ariana’s reply was sharp.
 “Why do you care about my sister?”